CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

     // read in the image bytes from "images/koala.jpg" and send it to the Frame const response = await fetch(new URL('./images/koala.jpg', import.meta.url));
     const imageBytes = new Uint8Array(await response.arrayBuffer());

+    // display the source image on the web page displayImage(imageBytes, 'image/jpeg', 'image1');

     const sprite = await TxSprite.fromImageBytes(imageBytes);

+    // display the sprite on the web page displayImage(sprite.toPngBytes(), 'image/png', 'image2');

     const isb = new TxImageSpriteBlock(sprite, 20);
     // send the Image Sprite Block header await frame.sendMessage(0x20, isb.pack());